crocs-muni/roca/README.md

 ```

 Make sure to use `--rm` and `--network none` flags to disable container's network connection and delete the container after running.

+## Licensing

+Code is licensed under permissive MIT license.

+As there were requests on dual licensing under Apache 2.0 license (due to some doubts on compatibility) we are licensing
+the code also under Apache 2.0 license.

+Pick license that suits you better, either MIT or Apache 2.0.